Solomon Islands: Earthquakes

-On 6 February 2013, an earthquake with magnitude of 8.0 occurred at epicentre S10.80 E165.11 in the Santa Cruz Islands followed by a tsunami up to 1.5 metres.
+On 6 February 2013, an earthquake with a magnitude of 8.0 occurred at epicentre S10.80 E165.11 in the Santa Cruz Islands followed by a tsunami up to 1.5 metres.
 At least nine people were killed and many houses demolished.
 The main quake was preceded by a sequence of earthquakes with a magnitude of up to 6.0.